huntoai/phishing-ai-agent/Readme.md

 - Generating unique, contextual phishing emails
 - Simulating or executing email delivery

-**Key Differentiator**: Uses dynamic knowledge fetching (phishing trends, regional holidays, industry news) instead of hardcoded templates.
+**Key Differentiator from Conventional Platforms/Tools**: Uses dynamic knowledge fetching (phishing trends, regional holidays, industry news) instead of hardcoded templates.
 Every attack is unique and culturally relevant.

 ## Why ?
 1. **As a Security Team Leader**, you can leverage this AI agent to enhance your organization's overall security posture by proactively identifying and addressing potential weaknesses in employee behavior and awareness.